darya-ver/ERSP201819/README.md

               ssh ubuntu@[IP for AWS] -i [Default Key Filename]

 4. Make sure to take "Snapshots" of your instance as a back up of the virtual machine.
+Use these to restore the machine in case it breaks.

 ### HOW TO GET THE CODE TO YOUR LOCAL DEVICE